Clicky

 Not only will the sleeve length impact your comfort, but also the visual appeal of the dress shirt.

-The rule of proper sleeve length is that it should cover the wrist bones and end at the start of your palm.
+The general rule of proper sleeve length is that it should cover the wrist bones and end at the start of your palm.

 This correlates with the suit jacket’s sleeve length just shy of the wrist.
 As a result, ½ to ¼ inch of the shirt cuff will be exposed.

-The sleeve will be called short when the wrist is visible.
+The sleeve is too short when the wrist is visible.
 Similarly, if the dress sleeves hide under the jacket sleeve, this will mean short sleeves.

 At the same time, the cuff can go way beyond the wrist, indicating a longer sleeve.
 Longer sleeves usually bunch up at the wrist.